MarcusVeres/wreckless/README.md

 ## Preface

 Let it be made clear that this document is subject to changes based on client requirements.

+The mockup is intended to serve as a wireframe, and is not representative of the final design.
+It merely showcases functionality and relationships between pages.

 The core functionality described within will stay consistent, but small add-on features may be requested in the coming days.